mcreel/SimulatedNeuralMoments.jl/README.md

 By way of documentation, there is an explanation of the API in the docs directory, and here's a run through the MNexample.jl file, in examples/MN, which estimates the parameters of a Gaussian Mixture model.
 This example can serve as a template of how to use the package.
 See also the README.md in the examples/SV directory.

-To use the MNexample.jl file, start Julia from its directory.
+To use the MNexample.jl file, start Julia from its directory using julia --proj.
+Then, instantiate the project to get all needed packages.

 First, we train a neural net to recognize the parameters, given a vector of statistics: